polyhacks17/wabi-sabi/README.md

 - Re-make the app for Android and iOS _(we murdered Cordova and have to start from scratch.
 Yes, it's that bad)_

 ##Build Instructions :wrench:
+### For Android
-- Load up the project in Android Studio
+- Load up 'kintsugi' in Android Studio
 - Build
 - Profit?

+### For iOS
+- Write the iOS app
+- Add it here
+- Build
+- Profit?

+### For Kindle
+- See the proper documentation in 'lit'